wwoelmer/BOPRC_R_Course_Lesson_3/README.md

 ------------------------------------------------------------------------

 We could add the standard deviation as error bars using `geom_errorbar` or could plot the min or max instead of the mean.
 So many options!
+Give that a try if you’re interested.

 However, we know there is strong seasonal variability.
 Let’s look at seasonal means instead of overall